-The institute was founded in 1990, and its head office is located in the city of Belém, Pará, Brazil.
-In 24 years of operation Imazon has published more than 648 technical papers, of which about 200 in scientific journals.
-The Institute has also published 111 books, and more than 150 technical and public policy articles.
+The institute was founded in 1990 and the head office is located in Belém, Brazil.
+In 24 years of operation Imazon, has published more than 648 technical papers in 200 in scientific journals.
+The Institute has also published 101 books, and more than 150 technical and public policy articles.

 What we do

 Imazon carries out four activities: applied research on problems with natural resource use, professional capacity, contribution to public policies and broad dissemination of studies.